AveryVine/averyvineWebsite/public/_blog/_posts/2019-06-07-uicollectionview-and-uicollectionviewdiffabledatasource-in-swiftui.md

 We're going to replace the protocol that `MyCollectionView` conforms to with `UIViewRepresentable`.
 This protocol requires us to implement the functions `makeUIView` and `updateUIView`, so lets do that.
 You can start typing their names and Xcode autocomplete will take care of the rest.
 You'll want to adjust the return of the `makeUIView` function to be a `UICollectionView`, as well as the first parameter of `updateUIView`.
 Finally, fill in the body of `makeUIView` to return a `UICollectionView`.

-> Fun fact: as of beta 1, auto-completing the `makeUIView` and `updateUIView` functions of the `UIViewRepresentable` protocol for our UICollectionView will generate a parameter with the type `UIViewRepresentableContext<MyCollectionView>`.
+> Fun fact: auto-completing the `makeUIView` and `updateUIView` functions of the `UIViewRepresentable` protocol for our UICollectionView will generate a parameter with the type `UIViewRepresentableContext<MyCollectionView>`.
 This type can be replaced with `Context` for readability!

 Once you've done all that, you should end up with something like the code below.